Alexdonezwell/PREFAIR-TVCG/README.md

 # Fairness First: A Visual Analytic Approach to Exploring Fairness in Pre-Processing Permutations

-PreFair is a visual analytics system designed to assist machine learning model builders in exploring the trade-offs between various pre-processing strategies
+PreFair is a visual analytics system designed to assist machine learning model builders in exploring the trade-offs between various pre-processing strategies.
+The entire system is packaged within a Docker container for easier installation and deployment.
+Currently Docker container does not support deployment on Mac M1/M2 chips, https://www.docker.com/blog/apple-silicon-m1-chips-and-docker/

 ### Docker